dotlottie/player-android/README.md

 We're currently working on proper support for the format on Android.

-### Using `.lottie` right now
+## Using `.lottie` right now

-In the meantime, you can start using `.lottie` files in your projects by using the drop-in replacement `DotLottieCompositionFactory` instead of `LottieCompositionFactory` provided by the [lottie-android](https://github.com/airbnb/lottie-android) library.
+In the meantime, you can use the patched version of `LottieCompositionFactory` the [lottie-android](https://github.com/airbnb/lottie-android) library.

-copy or clone the file [DotLottieCompositionFactory.java](./DotLottieCompositionFactory.java) into your project, and use it as you would normally use `LottieCompositionFactory`.
+Copy or clone the file [DotLottieCompositionFactory.java](./DotLottieCompositionFactory.java) into your project, and replace instances of `LottieCompositionFactory` with `DotLottieCompositionFactory`

 ```java